 *Neither test is compulsory for Warwick, though it is recommended to take one of these or the TMUA.

 What do these admissions tests involve?

 The Cambridge Law Test is a one-hour test where you will be asked to answer one essay question.
-You are not required or expected to have any knowledge of law to answer the question – it is designed to test your argumentative and essay-writing skills instead.
+You are not required or expected to have any knowledge of law to answer the question – it is designed to test your critical reading and writing skills instead.
 There is no need to register for the exam or pay a fee.
 If you are invited to interview by a Cambridge college, it will arrange for you to sit the test on the same day.

-The STEP consists of three three-hour papers intended to test your maths skills.
-You will only be required to take one or two of the papers, depending on what the university you applied to requires.
+The STEP consists of up to three three-hour papers intended to test your maths skills.
+You will usually only be required to take one or two of the papers, depending on what the university you applied to requires.
 For each paper you will have to answer six questions based on A level maths or AS level further maths.
-You must sit the test at a registered centre, which may be your school or college, and you must register as a candidate beforehand.
-The fee for the STEP can be found on the Cambridge Assessment Admissions Testing website.
+The process of registration and information about the fee for the STEP can be found on the Cambridge Assessment Admissions Testing website.

 The TSA consists of two sections.
 The first part lasts 90 minutes and involves 50 multiple-choice questions designed to test problem-solving skills and critical thinking.
 The second part lasts 30 minutes and is a writing task where you will be asked to answer one essay question.
 While Cambridge and UCL only require you to sit the first part, Oxford requires you to sit both.
-The courses which ask you to take the TSA vary from uni to uni, so it’s best to check the Cambridge Assessment Admissions Testing website to find out if you’ll need to take this test.
-There is no fee for taking the TSA; however while UCL will arrange the test sitting for you, Oxford and Cambridge require you to find a test centre (which could be your school or college) and to get yourself registered.
+The courses that ask you to take the TSA vary from uni to uni, so it’s best to check the Cambridge Assessment Admissions Testing website to find out if you’ll need to take this test.
+There is no fee for taking the TSA, although some test centres may charge an administration fee.

 Do the tests require specific knowledge and is it possible to practice for them?